masterpwrpuf/CavemanNPC/README.md

 ![alt text](https://github.com/masterpwrpuf/CavemanNPC/blob/master/Icons/iconrock.png "Stone Javelin Icon")
 ### Pet Rock
 Rocky, as Rokk likes to call him, is, well... a rock.
 There is nothing special about this rock really.
+Rocky is on loan from Rokk's friend, Patrick.

 # Planned Features
 * Make a better Wooden Club sprite